friedice5467/BasicAuth/README.md

 - Form Validation
 - Logging in and logging out
 - Saving login state using tokens
-- App state service that takes care of dependencies, as well as a service that can adjust device orientation based on actions (Tested on Android)
+- App state service that takes care of dependencies, as well as a service that can adjust device orientation based on actions.
-- A popup that notifies users when the app is busy
+- A popup that notifies users when the app is busy, boolean set in appstate

 ## Installation